Latteralus/RC/websitePlan.md

 - Update import paths in CartPreview.js to use "../core/" instead of "./core/"
 - Update import paths in SearchComponent.js to use "../core/" instead of "./core/"
 - Update import paths in Footer.js to use "../core/" instead of "./core/"
+- Update import paths in app.js to correctly reference components from "../components/" folder

 #### Step 3.2: Fix Missing Imports
 - Add `import Footer from './Footer.js';` to app.js